Mirantis/hmc/docs/index.md

 # Introduction

-The HMC is part of Mirantis Project 2A and is focused and developing a consitent way to deploy and manage kubernetes clusters at scale.
+HMC is part of Mirantis Project 2A and is focused and developing a consistent way to deploy and manage kubernetes clusters at scale.
 More informaiton can be found [here](./introduction.md)